9 Useful Mindsets That Will Keep You Happy When You Date

 It means nothing.

 Ok, if it happens dozens of times, then maybe it’s time to reassess and look in the mirror.
 But in general: we just aren’t everyone’s cup of tea.
-For myriad reasons.
+That will always be the case for myriad reasons.
 It’s cool.
-Just stop texting them and move on to someone who really gets you.
+Just stop texting them or agree to be pals and move on to someone who really gets you.

 6. “Disinterest is a turn-off”